mathieucarbou/MycilaPulseAnalyzer/README.md

 ### Zero-Cross Detector from Daniel S

-Here are some views of the ZC pulse, when adding a 1 us pulse on each event: rising and falling, and a 1us pulse on the ZC event.
+Here are some views of the ZC pulse, when adding a 1 us pulse on each event: rising and falling, and a 1us pulse on the ZC event with `-D MYCILA_PULSE_ZC_SHIFT_US=0`.

 [![](https://oss.carbou.me/MycilaPulseAnalyzer/assets/zcd_zc.jpeg)](https://oss.carbou.me/MycilaPulseAnalyzer/assets/zcd_zc.jpeg)